Skip to content

 Both miners have similar noise levels.
 Check the specs table above for exact decibel readings.

-Which is better for home mining, the iBeLink BM-K1 Max or Goldshell KD Max?
+For mining at home, should I pick the iBeLink BM-K1 Max or the Goldshell KD Max?

 Both miners score similarly on our Home Mining Score.
 Consider your specific constraints (noise tolerance, available power, heat needs) to decide.